ValveSoftware/steamlink-sdk/README.md

 ##Repository Contents
 ###examples
-Very simple example applications to demonstrate how to build applications using the SDK
+Examples to demonstrate how to build applications using the SDK.
+Each application directory has a `build_steamlink.sh` script to build and package the example.

 ###external
 Source code to 3rd party components of the Steam Link, each directory has a `build_steamlink.sh` script to rebuild the component.